rust-lang/rust/text/0000-is-aligned-intrinsic.md

 ## Documentation

-A lint could be implemented which detects hand-written alignment checks and suggests to use the `align_to` function instead.
+A lint could be added to `clippy` which detects hand-written alignment checks and suggests to use the `align_to` function instead.

-The `std::mem::align` function's documentation should point to `std::mem::align_to` in order to increase the visibility of the function.
+The `std::mem::align` function's documentation should point to `std::slice::align_to` in order to increase the visibility of the function.
 The documentation of `std::mem::align` should note that it is unidiomatic to manually align pointers, since that might not be supported on all platforms and is prone to implementation